Sitecore-Hackathon/2018-Sitecore-eXtenders/documentation/README.md

 - [x] Get Product Images from Instagram Feeds
 - [] Filter Product Images by product tag
-- [] Gives discount, if related product has been featured on your instagram account
+- [] Gives discount, if related product has been featured on your instagram account (#SitecoreCommunityInspired)

 Add parameters to component to specify :
 - [] Get user timeline feed